harleypig/dotvim/docs/json.md

     `.vim/pack/settings/start/settings/ftplugin/json.vim`.
 This file specifies
     which linters and fixers ALE should use for JSON files.

-- **CoC Configuration**: CoC settings for JSON, including language server settings, are found in `.vim/coc-settings.json`.
-This file contains the configuration for the `coc-json` extension and other language-specific settings.

 - **Vim Plugin Configuration**: Vim plugin settings, such as those for `jsonc.vim` and `vim-jq`, are typically set in the plugin's own documentation or help files.
 For `jsonc.vim`, the relevant settings are in the plugin's repository README or within the plugin's Vim help tags.

 ### Linting and Static Analysis

 Linting for JSON files is performed by `eslint`, which is configured in the ALE settings within the `.vim/pack/settings/start/settings/ftplugin/json.vim` file.

 ### Formatting and Beautification